Chocolate Mousse: Simple Dessert Recipes for Children

 #### Preparation Steps

-1. **Roast the Moong Dal**: In a skillet, dry roast the moong dal on low heat until it turns golden brown and releases a nutty aroma.
-This process enhances the dal’s flavor and is vital for the overall taste of the ladoos.
+1. **Roast the Moong Dal**: Start by dry roasting the moong dal in a pan over medium heat until it becomes golden brown and releases a nutty fragrance.
+This crucial step enhances the dal’s flavor and is essential for the ladoos.

-2. **Powder the Dal**: Let the roasted dal cool, then grind it into a fine powder using a blender or food processor.
-Make sure there are no lumps for a silky texture.
+2. **Powder the Dal**: After roasting, let the dal cool slightly, then blend it into a fine powder using a blender or food processor.
+Ensure there are no lumps to achieve a smooth texture.

 #### Conclusion